d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 The displacement field does not have independent oscillatory dynamics in the way that a free wave does.
 It tracks the retarded source distribution.
 Outgoing displacement disturbances — the framework's gravitational waves — are the retarded response to accelerating matter, not free oscillations of the displacement field itself.
 The wave-equation form encodes the same causal retardation as the integral; the two descriptions are complementary.

-### 5.3 The excitation layer: effective coordinate geometry
+### 4.3 The excitation layer: effective coordinate geometry

 The second step is to determine what geometry the first-layer excitations see when propagating through a displacement background.
 The key constraint comes from the vacuum storage structure.
 The storage capacity \(F\!\cdot\!H=\varepsilon_0\mu_0\) is attached to the coordinate grid (Appendix A).
 Displacement moves the transport structure relative to that grid, but it does not move the grid itself.

 In the displaced transport structure, a unit cell at radius \(r\) is compressed radially by \(1/D\) and stretched tangentially by \(D\).
 A physical meter — realized within transport as a sustained LC excitation — co-deforms with the transport.
 The physical meter is not identical to the transport structure; it is an observable realized within it.
 When transport is displaced, the rod's realized properties change accordingly: radially, the physical meter spans fewer coordinate meters; tangentially, it spans more.

-The question is how this deformation appears in the coordinate-level description that governs the effective dynamics.
-The answer is set by which quantities belong to coordinates and which belong to transport.
+The coordinate-level description follows from which quantities belong to coordinates and which belong to transport.

 **Temporal component.** The 3D oscillation that constitutes a clock cycle traverses a net volume of \(F\!\cdot\!H\) that scales as \(D\) relative to the undisplaced case (the product of radial compression \(1/D\) and tangential stretch \(D\) in two directions).
 A complete cycle therefore encounters more total storage, and the clock runs slower.
 The realized clock rate relative to coordinate time is \(1/(1+\Sigma)\), giving an effective time-time component